-We will begin testing for BPOC Class 2013-17 in May 2013.
-Dates are now posted on the web site.
-If you are interested in testing, send an email to email@example.com expressing your intent to test.
+We will begin testing for BPOC Class 2015-18 in April 2015.
+If you are interested in testing, send an email to firstname.lastname@example.org expressing your intent to test.
 Be sure to specify the test date you are requesting in the email.
 You will be sent confirmation of your test date with the application attached.
 Be sure to bring the completed application with you on your test date.

 Welcome to the Hays County Sheriff’s Training Academy.
 The Hays County Sheriff’s Office encourages all qualified men and women to apply for the upcoming Basic Peace Officer Academy.

 If you have any questions, please call (512) 393-7809 Monday through Friday, 8:00am to 4:00 pm or come by the Academy Office at 1307 Uhland Road, San Marcos, TX 78666.

 What do I have to do to get started?

 The enrollment process starts with the completion of the attached application and an entrance exam.
 In order to take the entrance exam, you must bring the following required documentation the day of the exam: